nasa/fprime/Svc/Deframer/docs/sdd.md

 passing a reference to _CB_ as input.
 If _FB_ holds more data than will fit in _CB_, then `Deframer` repeats this process until _FB_ is empty.
-If the protocol implementation reports that it needs more data than is available in _FB_, then `Deframer` defers deframing until the next buffer is available.
+If the protocol implementation reports that the data in _CB_ represents an incomplete frame, then `Deframer` postpones deframing until the next buffer becomes available.

 Deframer supports two configurations for streaming data: